Recreation destinations with access for people with disabilities

 At Stony Kill Farm Environmental Education Center, their primary concern is the safety and health of visitors, volunteers and staff.

 The grounds and trails are open daily from sunrise to sunset, and the public is invited to enjoy being outside.
-With 8.5 miles of trails and 1,000 acres, they offer the perfect location to practice "social distancing" (6' apart) as we enjoy nature.
-You can greet other visitors with jazz hands and a smile.
+With 8.5 miles of trails and 1,000 acres, they offer the perfect location to relax and enjoy nature.
+They have also created fun scavenger hunts for the trails that you can download.

 Orange County